This is a list of the items which may be placed in an index file to be processed

 environment variables should be set up before processing this

 request.
-This is may be useful if there is a "Filter=
+This is may be useful if there is a "Filter=" directive for this

 a program.
 In these cases the filter program or include program